2004 Indian Ocean earthquake and tsunami: Thailand

 The province of Phang Nga was the most affected area in Thailand.
 The quiet resort town of Khao Lak is located on a stretch of golden sandy beach, famed for its hotels overlooking the Andaman Sea and hilly rainforests.
 A video, taken by a local restaurant manager from a hill adjacent to the beach, showed that the tsunami's arrival was preceded by a sudden retreat of the sea exposing the seafloor.
 Many tourists and locals can be seen trying to gather fish.
 Moments later, the tsunami arrives as a wall of foaming water that slams into the coast, washing away numerous people who had no time to escape.
 Another amateur video, captured by a German family at beach level, showed the tsunami appearing as a white horizontal line in the distant horizon, gradually becoming bigger (bore-like), engulfing a jet skier and lifting two police boats.
 A maximum inundation of approximately 2 km was measured, the inundated depths were 4–7 m and there was evidence that the tsunami reached the third floor of a resort hotel.
 The tsunami in Khao Lak was bigger due to offshore coral reefs and shallow seafloor which caused the tsunami to pile-up.
 This was similar to eyewitness accounts of the tsunami at Banda Aceh.

 Khao Lak also experienced the largest tsunami run-up height outside of Sumatra.
 The highest-recorded tsunami run-up was measured 19.6 m at Ban Thung Dap, on the south-west tip of Ko Phra Thong Island and the second-highest at 15.8 m at Ban Nam Kim.
 Moreover, the largest death toll occurred at Khao Lak, with about 5,000 people killed.

 In addition, the tsunami inflicted damage to the popular resort town of Ao Nang in Krabi Province.
-Video footage showed that the tsunami appeared as multiple white surfs violently lifting up yachts, boats and crashing onto beaches.
-Footage captured at Koh Lanta showed a wall of water swamping the beach, while another video taken at another location showed a large surfing wave like tsunami approaching the shore, lifting up a yacht and flooding the beach.
+Video footage showed that the tsunami appeared as multiple white surfs which violently lifted up yachts and boats, eventually crashing onto beaches.
+Footage captured at Koh Lanta showed a wall of water swamping the beach, while another video taken at another location showed a large surfing wave-like tsunami approaching the shore, lifting up a yacht and flooding the beach.
 At Koh Sriboya, the tsunami advanced inland as a turbulent medium bore, while at Koh Phayam, Ranong Province, the tsunami appeared as a wall of water.